 —of Zarbaxa, a young Quorilaxian woman.
 Soaring to a height of 121 feet and resembling an anthropomorphic feline covered in black and white fur, she is about as far as an alien can get from being a little green man, which is only the first surprise among many in this story someone likened to “Gulliver’s Travels

 in space.”
-Everyone and everything in Orion’s new life seems to dwarf him to the point of complete irrelevance, but a person’s meaning and importance are not measured with a ruler.
+Orion finds out that the universe is a big place, especially for a Human.
+Everyone and everything he encounters now seems to dwarf him to the point of complete irrelevance, but a person’s meaning and importance are not measured with a ruler.

 If you’re so inclined, you can check out "Quorilax Word Search